3dpose/GnTCN/README.md

 #### Run evaluation on MuPoTS dataset with estimated 2D joints as input

-The estimated 2D points are included in the data package as well.
-To evaluate the person-centered poses:
+To keep this repository simple and small, 2D pose estimator is not included (HRNet was used as the 2D pose estimator as mentioned in the paper).
+Therefore, the estimated 2D points are provided in the data package to make it easy to reproduce the results reported in our paper.
+To evaluate the person-centric 3D human pose estimation:
 ```
 python calculate_mupots_detect.py
 python eval_mupots.py
 ```
-After running above command, the following PCK (person-centric, pelvis-based origin) value is expected, which matches the number reported in Table 3, PCK 87.5 (percentage) in the paper.
+After running the above code, the following PCK (person-centric, pelvis-based origin) value is expected, which matches the number reported in Table 3, PCK 87.5 (percentage) in the paper.
 ```
 ...
 PCK_MEAN: 0.8764509703036868
 ```

-To evaluate the poses in camera coordinates (PCK(abs)):
+To evaluate camera-centric (i.e., camera coordinates) 3D human pose estimation:
 ```
 python calculate_mupots_detect.py
 python calculate_mupots_depth.py
 python eval_mupots_dep.py
 ```
-After running above command, the following PCK_abs (camera-centric) value is expected, which matches the number reported in Table 3, PCK_abs 45.7 (percentage) in the paper.
+After running the above code, the following PCK_abs (camera-centric) value is expected, which matches the number reported in Table 3, PCK_abs 45.7 (percentage) in the paper.
 ```
 ...
 PCK_MEAN: 0.45785827181758376